octoml/octoai-textgen-cookbook/simple_migration/README.md

 ### Running the application

-Run `response.py` script to chat with the LLM hosted endpoint.
+Run the `response.py` script to chat with the hosted LLM endpoint.
 ```bash
 python3 response.py
 ```